Microarray Analysis

 Input

-To start the analysis, the user should upload two files:
+To begin the analysis, upload the following two files:

-1. Intensity table in .csv/.tsv or Series Matrix File format.
-Series Matrix Files can be downloaded from the GEO website.
+• Alternatively, the intensity matrix can be provided in a Series Matrix File format, which can be downloaded from the GEO website.

 Output

-A preview of the expression matrix and metadata table will be shown.
-This way, you can check whether the data has been correctly uploaded.
+After uploading, a preview of both the expression matrix and the metadata table will be displayed.
+This allows you to verify that the data has been uploaded correctly.

 Pre-processing